 Peter Schlosser, Director

-In addition to directing the Columbia Climate Center, Peter Schlosser is the Associate Director and Director of Research at the Earth Institute, Chair of the Earth Institute, Columbia University, Vinton Professor of Earth and Environmental Engineering in the School of Engineering and Applied Science, and Professor of Earth and Environmental Sciences at Columbia University.
-Dr. Schlosser is an eminent earth scientist whose main research is directed at understanding the natural state of oceans and groundwater and the human perturbation of our planet’s natural state.
+In addition to directing the Columbia Climate Center, Peter Schlosser is the Deputy Director and Director of Research at the Earth Institute, Chair of the Earth Institute Faculty, and Vinton Professor of Earth and Environmental Engineering in the School of Engineering and Applied Science, and Professor of Earth and Environmental Sciences at Columbia University.
+Professor Schlosser is an eminent earth scientist whose main research is directed at understanding the natural state of oceans and groundwater and the human perturbation of our planet’s natural state.

 Theresa E. Hernandez, Assistant Director

 Theresa Hernandez is the Assistant Director at the Columbia Climate Center where she leads educational programming and oversees the administration of the Climate Center.
 Hernandez has worked in various positions at Columbia University.
 Her current work focuses on programming that communicate climate science and policy to the public as well as both formal and informal education initiatives such as the development of a masters program in carbon management, two certifications of professional achievement, and the NSF funded PoLAR Climate Change Education Partnership.
-Hernandez has a BA in Comparative Ethnic Studies/Sociology at Columbia University and her M.A. in Higher and Postsecondary Education from Teachers College, Columbia University.
+Hernandez received her B.A. in Comparative Ethnic Studies/Sociology at Columbia University and her M.A. in Higher and Postsecondary Education from Teachers College, Columbia University.